 - Your workload varies predictably with daily or weekly cycles.

-For more information, see Using predictive autoscaling.
+For more information, see Scaling based on predictions.

 If your workloads take many minutes to initialize (for example, due to lengthy installation tasks), you can reduce the risk of response latency caused by abrupt scale-in events by configuring scale-in controls.
 Specifically, if you expect load spikes to follow soon after declines, you can limit the scale-in rate to prevent autoscaling from reducing a MIG's size by more VM instances than your workload can tolerate.